one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 ### Use with Docker Development Environment

     A sample Micronaut application to set up fast local development with hot reload inside docker.
+    We will use Maven and Gradle as the build tools for our application.

 ## Outcome

-By doing `docker-compose up` inside working directory one should be able to run the Micronaut application.
+By doing `docker-compose up` inside working directory you should be able to run the Micronaut application.
+The app is compiled in docker.
+Your code changes will be automatically compiled and hot reloaded without having to restart the app or docker container.
-Not just that, while your application is running, make changes inside source directory, and then you would see that the changes are automatically reflected inside docker.

 ### Prerequisites